 Detroit, MI 48208

 The legendary museum that created the Motown Sound is closed until next summer.
 But that doesn’t mean you can’t see the exterior of the two famous structures.
 To put it another way, you can see the place where some of the most famous soul songs were recorded.
 For example, “My Girl”, “You Can’t Hurry Love” and “Dancing in the Street” were all recorded here.
 Fortunately, you can visit the new Motown Museum retail store, near Greektown Casino-Hotel.
+On the other hand, the Motown Museum is expected to reopen in the summer of 2022.
+You can check with the official website for any updates to highly anticipated grand reopening.

 Museum of Pop Culture (MoPop)